 That doesn’t mean you should scream & shout about every single thing your love does that bugs you.

-If you are, that’s a fantastic sign to seeking outside support.
+If you are, that’s a fantastic sign to seek outside support.
 You have the right to name and feel your feels.
-Learning how to fight fairly helps you do that without total relationship destruction.
+Learning how to fight fairly in a relationship helps you do so without hurting each other (as much) or damaging the relationship itself.

-Additionally, you’re communicating.
-Fighting isn’t the best way to do this but it can be a tool to deepen your communication.
+Additionally, fighting is a form of communicating.
+It isn’t the best way, but it can be a tool to deepen your communication.
 Listen closely to what is & isn’t said during the fight, including what’s going through your brain, and you’ll find there’s lots of wisdom for you to learn from.

 - Keep it focused.
 You’re pissed at them or vice versa.
 I get it but that doesn’t give you the right to bring up every little thing they’ve ever done that bugged you.
 Focus on the issue at hand and leave the rest for another time.
 And yes I know how fucking hard this is!
 This is also the reason the beau and I bicker fairly often.
 When something bugs me, I bring it up, we hash it out, and then we move on.
 That way nothing festers.